Gai Waterhouse: Training career

 newly crowned 2008 Golden Slipper winner and Australian two-year-old of the year, Sebring.
 Prolific Group One winners Grand Armee, Juggler, and All Our Mob as well as two time Epsom Handicap winner Desert War.
 Waterhouse also won the 2010 BMW Caulfield Cup with Descarado.
 In the 2012 Caulfield Guineas Waterhouse's hot favourite Pierro, undefeated in his first eight races, was beaten by All Too Hard in a major upset.
 All Too Hard is the half-brother of star sprinter Black Caviar.
 In the Caulfield Cup, Waterhouse was dealt yet another blow when favourite Glencadam Gold finished 15th, nine lengths behind last year's Melbourne Cup winner Dunaden.

 At the 2013 Sydney Cup day, owner John Singleton sacked Waterhouse live on television after her son Tom Waterhouse, a bookmaker, allegedly told acquaintances that Singleton's horse More Joyous would lose the All Ages Stakes, which it did.
 Both Gai Waterhouse and Tom Waterhouse denied any wrongdoing.
 Stewards laid two charges against Waterhouse; (1) 'fail to report to the stewards any condition or occurrence that may affect the running of a horse in a race', and (2) 'having failed to keep a record of treatments administered to a horse'.
-On 27 May, Waterhouse was found guilty and fined A$5500.
+On 27 May, Waterhouse was found guilty and fined $5,500.

 On 5 November 2013, Waterhouse won her first Melbourne Cup with Fiorente.
 She is the second female trainer to win the race, and the first Australian woman.